Canon 640, 645, 660 & other cartridges - How to reset 'Ink out'

 The printer should now resume normal operation.
-If it doesn't, check your task tray (bottom of monitor) for any new printer related messages that require attention...like this one.
+If it still refuses to print, check the task tray (bottom of the monitor) for any new printer related messages that require attention - like this one:

 - Your printer will not stop printing before ink runs out.
 Top cartridges up regularly.